mingyu6346/LESOD/README.md

 ---

-We first release the prediction maps, and the code and model weights will be made available after the paper is accepted.
+We first release the prediction maps, the code and model weights will be made available after the paper is accepted.

 | Task | Saliency Maps |  Models |
 | --- | --- | --- |